bcgov/bctw-ui/DEV_SETUP.md

 8. Open a Command Prompt.

-1. Connect to the Ubuntu WSL2 distribution:
+1. Connect to the Ubuntu 20.04 LTS distribution:
 ```
   wsl -d Ubuntu-20.04
 ```